cesartablas/ml-enron/questions.md

 ## Feature Selection

 Ordering the features by their univariate F score, we get an idea of which features are more significant.
 The original email features are ranked in the lower half, which led me to think that it doesn't matter if somene sends/receives 100 emails or 10,000, but if someone sends/receives a high proportion of those emails to/from POI's, it can tell if they are involved.
 I created 3 ratios of emails sent/received/shared with POI's.
 These new features rank higher than the old ones.
-For now on, I will consider only the new email features in the model that now consists of 16 features.
+From now on, I will consider only the new email features in the model that now consists of 16 features.

 rank | Feature                   |  score    |  p value   | new / old
 ---: | ------------------------- | --------: | ---------: | ---------